rikusv/people-action/admin/README.md

-# covid-action admin
+# people-action admin

-[covid-action admin](https://covid-action-admin.web.app) is an Angular app to manage locations on the [covid-action map](../map/).
+[people-action admin](https://people-action-admin.web.app) is an Angular app to manage locations on the [people-action map](../map/).

 ## Usage